The NPMS Operator Standards

 is an online document that contains detailed information about the NPMS data submission requirements.

-The Operator Submission Guide is an online document that contains tips for preparing a complete and accurate NPMS submission.
-The NPMS Operator Standards and the Operator Submission Guide may be viewed via a web browser or saved as a PDF file to your local computer.
+The NPMS Operator Submission Supplemental Instructions is an online document that contains tips for preparing a complete and accurate NPMS submission.
+The NPMS Operator Standards and the Operator Submission Supplemental Instructions may be viewed via a web browser or saved as a PDF file to your local computer.